-|Possible under utilization||Scalable with demand|
+|Risk of under utilization||Scalable with demand|

-Which Cloud is Right For You?
+Which Cloud Is Right For You?

 If you’re a big company or organization with special computing needs, you know whether you need to keep your data in a private data center.
 For businesses in certain industries, for example, government or medical, the decision to host in a private or public cloud will be determined by regulation.
 These requirements could mandate the use of a private cloud, but there are more and more specialized off-premises clouds with the necessary security and management to support regulated industries.

-The public cloud is the cloud of choice for those whose needs don’t yet include building a dedicated data center, or who like the flexibility, scalability, and cost of public cloud offerings.
+A public cloud is the cloud of choice for those whose needs don’t yet include building a dedicated data center, or who like the flexibility, scalability, and cost of public cloud offerings.
 If the organization has a global reach, it also provides an easy way to connect with customers in diverse locations with minimal effort.

-Choose the Best Cloud Model For Your Needs
+Choose the Best Cloud Model for Your Needs

 For most businesses and organizations, the important factors in selecting a cloud will be cost, accessibility, reliability, and scalability.
-Whether the private or public cloud, or some combination, offers the best solution for your needs will depend on your type of business, regulations, budget, and future plans.
+Whether a private or public cloud, or some combination, offers the best solution for your needs will depend on your type of business, regulations, budget, and future plans.
 The good news is that there are a wide variety of choices to meet just about any use case or budget.